New Deadly SuperBug “C. Diff”:

 Most importantly, transit through the acidic environment of your stomach.

-This translates to better results through increased levels of protected bacteria optimally released throughout your entire digestive tract.
+Once that translates to better results through increased levels of protected bacteria optimally released throughout your entire digestive tract.

 Studies have shown that probiotics may be helpful with both immune system modulation and allergies, plus they’re imperative if you’ve recently been on antibiotic therapy.
 It’s a simple step that may help keep you and your family in the best health possible.